 A practical starting point

-If you'd like a second set of eyes on a budget you're working through, I'd be happy to take a look. heather@thegranddetail.com and I'll come back with what's realistic, what's underfunded, and what you can probably trim.
+If you'd like a second set of eyes on a budget you're working through, reach out.
+We'll come back with what's realistic, what's underfunded, and what you can probably trim.